DafyYasenova/Handmade-Gifts/README.md

 ###  Create page:
  Visible only for logged in users.

-### Like functionality:
+### Like/unlike functionality
 Any registered and logged in user can like a post of which he is not the owner.
-After a successful like, the button becomes disabled and shows that there is already a like.
-The like is kept on the server, which means that when the same product is re-entered by the corresponding user, the like will be reflected.
+When the Like button is clicked, it shows that the product has been liked.
+If you decide, you can unlike it, and the button returns to its original state.
+The like is saved on the server, which means that when the same product is re-entered by the corresponding user, the like will be reflected.

 ## Search page:
 Accessible page only for logged in user.
 In it you can search for a specific product by name.